-- 1. Prevent accidents in the industries by eradicating the hazard - 2.
-Eliminate accident caused work stoppage and lost production - 3.
-Achieve lower workmen's compensation, insurance rates and reduce all other direct and indirect costs of accidents - 4.
-Prevent loss of life, permanent disability and the loss of income of worker by eliminating causes of accidents - 5.
-Evaluate employee's morale by promoting safe work place and good working condition - 6.
-Educate all members of the organization towards safety consciousness
+- 1. Prevent accidents in the industries by eradicating the hazards. - 2.
+Eliminate work stoppage and production loss due to accidents. - 3.
+Achieve reduced workmen's compensation, insurance rates and all other direct as well as indirect costs of accidents. - 4.
+Prevent loss of life, permanent disability of worker by eliminating causes of accidents. - 5.
+Evaluate employee's morale by promoting safe work place and good working conditions.